1109akshatverma/pg-sk-agents-lab/LabGuide/Lab-02.md

    ![](Images/L2-S16.png)

+   >**Note:** If a cell takes longer than 5 minutes to execute, please restart the kernel and run all the cells again from the beginning.

 1. Run the cell **Part 3.9: Adding a Weather PlugIn to the Agent**.
 In this step, we introduce a **WeatherPlugin** that enables the agent to retrieve historical weather data (specifically rainfall) based on a given date and geographic location.
 This is especially useful in real estate or tenant-landlord disputes where weather-related damage may be a legal factor.

     ![](Images/Cell8.png)